tinystats/teacups-giraffes-and-statistics/README.md

 # Teacups, Giraffes, & Statistics

 An open resource which uses R Markdown to create a series of modules for learning R basics and statistics.
+Built with R Markdown in RStudio.
+This project is ongoing, and more modules are in development.

 Created by:

 * [Hasse Walum](https://github.com/haswal), Emory University, USA
 * [Desirée De Leon](https://github.com/dcossyleon), Emory University, USA